-The traffic characteristics and patterns observed on some of the toll facilities examined in this report differ primarily on location and on the type of customers they serve.
+The traffic characteristics and patterns observed on some of the toll facilities examined in this report differ primarily by location and type of customers served.
 A high percentage of passenger vehicles travel on the Pinellas Bayway System, Garcon Point Bridge and Mid-Bay Bridge/Spence Parkway to access recreational areas that attract tourists and local residents.
 In contrast, the percentage of trucks on Alligator Alley is relatively high because, as part of I-75, this facility offers a convenient route for truck drivers traveling between the southeastern and southwestern parts of the State.